-- Autoradiography, which can be used for detection if the molecules of interest are labeled with radioisotopes.
+- Autoradiography can be used for detection if the molecules of interest are labeled with radioisotopes.
 Compared to staining, autoradiography is more sensitive.

 - Online detection, which more often than not, is a part of automated instrumentation.
 Several detection mechanisms can be employed for online detection such as detection of UV absorption, fluorescence, electric field, and conductivity.
 Capillary electrophoresis and isotachophoresis employ this detection approach.

-Apart from autoradiography, the quantification of separated components is relative to known standard subjected to the same electrophoretic separation.
+Apart from autoradiography, the quantification of separated components is relative to known standards subjected to the same electrophoretic separation.
 In the case of autoradiography, direct quantification can be achieved using a densitometer.

-Several types of electrophoresis can be incorporated with other techniques, either for research, routine analytic, or diagnostic purposes (Walker, 2010).
+Several types of electrophoresis can be incorporated with other techniques, either for research, routine analytics, or diagnostic purposes (Walker, 2010).

 - Polymerase Chain Reaction (PCR) is an in vitro technique used to generate multiple copies of a specific region of DNA.
 The PCR-amplified products are, in most cases, separated by gel electrophoresis or capillary electrophoresis.
 PCR coupled with separation and detection by capillary electrophoresis has become a standard routine method in forensic analysis of unknown DNA samples.